Warbo/writing/PhDThesis/outline.md

-Title: Use of "Interestingness" in Scaling Automated Mathematical Discovery
+Title: Use of "Interestingness" in Scaling Mathematical Theory Exploration

-What we need to include:
+Introduction:

+ - Description of problem
+ - Motivation

+Background (/Literature review)

  - History of automated mathematical discovery
  - History of what counts as "interesting"
+ - Relevance filtering

+Contributions:

-Empirical proposal for measuring what is "interesting" (TEBenchmark)
+ - Empirical proposal for measuring what is "interesting" (TEBenchmark)

-Evaluation and comparison of existing systems using this benchmark (QuickSpec v1 and IsaCoSy)
+ - Evaluation and comparison of existing systems using this benchmark (QuickSpec v1 and IsaCoSy)

 Application of machine learning to focus existing systems on what is "interesting"